-The amounts available to us to pay further cash dividends will be restricted by the senior secured credit facility of our subsidiary Acquisition Corp. and the indentures governing our outstanding notes, including the indenture governing the outstanding 9.5% Senior Discount Notes due 2014 of Holdings and the indenture governing Acquisition Corp.'s 7 /8% Senior Subordinated Dollar Notes due 2014 and 8 /8% Senior Subordinated Sterling Notes due 2014 (the "Acquisition Corp.
+The amounts available to us to pay further cash dividends will be restricted by the senior secured credit facility of our subsidiary Acquisition Corp. and the indentures governing our outstanding notes, including the indenture governing the outstanding 9.5% Senior Discount Notes due 2014 of Holdings and the indenture governing Acquisition Corp.'s 73/8% Senior Subordinated Dollar Notes due 2014 and 81/8% Senior Subordinated Sterling Notes due 2014 (the "Acquisition Corp.
 Notes").
 Under Acquisition Corp.'s senior secured credit facility, generally neither Holdings nor Holdings' subsidiaries may pay dividends or otherwise transfer their assets to us.
 However, Acquisition Corp.'s senior secured credit facility permits such restricted payments in an amount not to exceed \$10 million, subject to increase up to \$50 million if the leverage ratio is less than 3.5 to 1, and subject to additional increase in an amount equal to 50% of excess cash flow that is not otherwise applied pursuant to Acquisition Corp.'s senior secured credit facility and allows distributions not in excess of \$90 million in any fiscal year to be applied to pay regular quarterly cash dividends to holders of our common stock.
 The indentures governing the Holdings Notes and the Acquisition Corp.
 Notes also limit the ability of Holdings, Acquisition Corp. and their subsidiaries to pay dividends to us.
 Under such indentures, generally our subsidiaries may pay dividends or make other restricted payments depending on a formula based on 50% of consolidated net income as defined in our indentures.
-In addition, Acquisition Corp. may also make such restricted payments if, on a pro forma basis after giving effect to any such payment, it has a net indebtedness to adjusted EBITDA ratio of no greater than 3.75 to 1.0 and a net senior indebtedness to adjusted EBITDA ratio of no greater than 4.25 to 1.0.
-Acquisition Corp. and Holdings may also make restricted payments under the indentures of up to \$45 million and \$75 million, respectively, without regard to an
+In addition, Acquisition Corp. may also make such restricted payments if, on a pro forma basis after giving effect to any such payment, it has a net indebtedness to adjusted EBITDA ratio of no greater than 3.75 to 1.0 and a net senior indebtedness to adjusted EBITDA ratio of no greater than 2.5 to 1.0, and Holdings may make such restricted payments if, on a pro forma basis after giving effect to any such payment, it has a net indebtedness to adjusted EBITDA ratio of no greater than 4.25 to 1.0.
+Acquisition Corp. and Holdings may also make restricted payments under the indentures of up to \$45 million and \$75 million, respectively, without regard to any such provisions.
+The Holdings indenture also permits Holdings to dividend up to 6% per annum from proceeds of our initial public offering, which was subsequently invested as a capital contribution to Holdings.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Financial Condition and Liquidity-Liquidity."